+Applicants should submit scalable proposals totaling \$7,190,000 over a two-year period.
+Note that the COPS Office may reduce funding for selected proposals based on the number of awards granted.
 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.

-This solicitation is being announced as an open competition, and recipients will be expected to begin work immediately upon selection.
-Funding is limited, and we expect this solicitation to be very competitive.
+This solicitation is being announced as an open competition and recipients will be expected to begin work immediately upon selection.